ssiika/kanjilist/README.md

 https://kanji-list.onrender.com

+(Please note that it may take a few minutes for the page to load initially because of the hosting site starting up the server)

 ## Features

 There is a base list consisting of the 2136 Jōyō kanji generated when a user first registers.
 Users can add kanji to this list, and delete added kanji.